anthonysito1/cybersecurity-labs/README.md

 * https://medium.com/@anthonysito1/pdf-analysis-letsdefend-challenge-82e36868598a - LetsDefend challenge analyzing a malicious PDF.
 * https://medium.com/@anthonysito1/soc202-fakegpt-malicious-chrome-extension-8a1208468ce2 - LetsDefend SIEM challenge involving a malicious Chrome extension.

-There are dozens of more case writeups on my medium as well, these are just what I believe are some of the best.
+There are dozens of more case writeups on my Medium as well, these are just what I believe are some of the best.

 ---
 ## 📬 Connect with Me